tijana-zrnic/tijana-zrnic.github.io/stats357/index.md

 ## Grading

-Homework (40%): math problems + coding problems\
+Homework (40%): four biweekly problem sets with math and coding problems\
-Frontier lecture presentation (10%): ~10 minute group presentation of a paper you will choose\
+Frontier lecture presentation (10%): one ~10 minute group presentation of a paper you will choose\
 Final project (50%): group final project on a topic broadly related to the class